dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 Shamir (the R and S in RSA).
 The second scheme was called PayWord
 \[[cite](https://people.csail.mit.edu/rivest/RivestShamir-mpay.pdf)\].
-Both focused on efficient payments of very small amounts, extending previous works such as \"Millicent\" by Glassman et al.
+Both focused on efficient payments of very small amounts, extending previous works such as "Millicent" by Glassman et al.
 \[[cite](http://www.cdk5.net/security/Ed3/Millicent.pdf)\] Again the
-idea is to use public-key cryptography and hashes in a clever way to produce coins: \"A coin is a bit-string whose validity can be easily checked by anyone, but which is hard to produce.\"\]
+idea is to use public-key cryptography and hashes in a clever way to produce coins: "A coin is a bit-string whose validity can be easily checked by anyone, but which is hard to produce."\]

 ### b-money (Wei Dai, 1998) {#b-money-(Wei-Dai,-1998)}